 Assigning tasks to others means less clogging of your own to-do list.
 That not only means these tasks get done, but they also don't add weight and pressure to your day-to-day life that already has enough of both.

 Keeping your teammates involved can also have myriad benefits.
 It gives them skin in the game and ownership of tasks, allowing them to flex their muscles and show what they can do.
 By delegating tasks, you show you trust them and engender a two-way street of respect and loyalty.
-Not to mention that keeping them engaged also means putting more man-hours toward work.

 The keys to successful delegation